TARNALA-SRIBATSA-PATRO/DSA-in-C/README.md

 # DSA in C

 This repository contains implementations of various Data Structures and Algorithms (DSA) in the C programming language.
-The aim is to provide clear and well-documented examples to help students and developers understand and implement these concepts in C.

 ## Contents